 Traditional toppings include cilantro, onions, and a squeeze of lime.
 They are simple yet bursting with authentic Mexican flavors.

 Originating from the coastal regions of Baja California, fish tacos are usually made with grilled or fried fish, and topped with fresh cabbage, pico de gallo, and a creamy sauce.
+Fresh fish tacos, often battered and fried are popular in coastal regions.
 The combination of fresh ingredients and seafood makes these tacos light and refreshing.
 Try Mexican avocado salsa.

 Vegetarian Tacos